📘

 2. boolean (i.e. parse "start" date string and reassign it as a Date object on the same "start" prop)

-Note this option does not work with Backend Services because it simply has no effect.
+Note this option does not work with the Backend Service API because it simply has no effect.

 For example if our dataset has 2 columns named "start" and "finish", then pre-parse the dataset,